muktihari/fit/docs/usage.md

    enc := encoder.New(f, encoder.WithBigEndian())
    ```

-1. **WithHeaderOption**: directs the Encoder to use this option instead of default HeaderOptionNormal and local message type zero.
+1. **WithHeaderOption**: directs the Encoder to use this option instead of default HeaderOptionNormal and local message type zero (0).

    - If HeaderOptionNormal is selected, valid local message type value is 0-15; invalid values will be treated as 15.
    - If HeaderOptionCompressedTimestamp is selected, valid local message type value is 0-3; invalid values will be treated as 3.